Colorful ADHD-friendly habit tracker making routines fun.

 • then return to the game as a reward

-Make a short list of things that reliably give you a dopamine boost:
+A dopamine menu is a short list of things that reliably give your brain a lift.

 • music